daudix/daudix.one/content/blog/_index.md

 page_template = "article.html"
 +++

 Howdy!
 Welcome to my little blog.
-Here I write about software, FOSS, life, and things that bother me.
-Take a cup of your favorite drink and have a look!
+Here I write about software, FOSS, life, things that bother me, and pretty much anything else that spins around in my head and deserves to be written down.
+So grab a cup of your favorite beverage and have a look!